neo4j-drivers/neo4j-drivers.github.io/bolt/bolt-protocol-handshake-specification.md

 S: 00 00 00 00
 ```

+### Bolt version 4.0
-With Bolt version 4.0 the version scheme now supports Major and Minor versioning number.
+With Bolt version 4.0 the version scheme now supports major and minor versioning number.
 The first 16 bits are reserved.
 8 bits represents the Minor version.
-8 bits represents the Major version.
+8 bits represents the major version.

 Example 5: Version 4.1.